 Physical activity like running, walking or playing sports helps to relieve tension and stress that can cause anxiety and depression.
 There is also research that has found that when children exercise more, they lower their risk of disease and experience reduced anxiety and increased self-esteem as well as other mental health benefits.

 At KVC Hospitals, we provide treatment to youth experiencing depression, anxiety, suicidal thoughts and other mental health challenges.
 Part of our mission is to provide these kids and teens with treatment and support in an inclusive, creative environment where they can thrive.
 When the weather is nice, our staff comes up with many ideas and plans for getting the kids outside for fun and healthy activities.
 One of the ways we love getting the kids involved is through our KVC Hospitals track team.
-Each summer, we give the youth receiving treatment at our Kansas City, KS and Kansas City, MO facilities the opportunity to compete in a track meet as a part of our Summer Activities Program.
+Each summer, we give the youth receiving treatment at our facilities serving Kansas City, KS and Kansas City, MO facilities the opportunity to compete in a track meet as a part of our Summer Activities Program.

 Starting in March, our activities coordinators, recreation therapists, and other passionate coaches join forces to teach the youth the importance of properly warming up and stretching as well as how physical activity can improve day-to-day functions.
 Once a week they hold track practice which involves running drills, throwing practice and even dance circles.
 All of this creates positive interactions and helps the youth build up stamina and endurance to compete in our annual track meet.